-Figure 5 shows the DS1922E memory map.
+Figure 5 shows the DS1923 memory map.
 Pages 0 to 15 contain 512 bytes of general-purpose SRAM.
 The various registers to set up and control the device fill pages 16 and 17, called register pages 1 and 2 (see Figure 6 for details).
-Pages 18 and 19 can be used as extension of the general-purpose memory.
+Pages 18 and 19 can be used as storage space for calibration data.
 The data-log logging memory starts at address 1000h (page 128) and extends over 256 pages.
 The memory pages 20 to 127 are reserved for future extensions.
-The scratchpad is an additional page that acts as a buffer when writing to the SRAM memory or the register page.
-The data memory can be written at any time.
+The scratch-pad is an additional page that acts as a buffer when writing to the SRAM memory or the register pages.
+The calibration memory holds data from the device calibration that can be used to further improve the accuracy of temperature and humidity readings.
+See the Software Correction Algorithm sections for details.
+The last byte of the calibration memory page stores an 8-bit CRC of the preceding 31 bytes.
+Page 19 is an exact copy of the data in page 18.
+While the user can overwrite the calibration memory, this is not recommended.
+See the Security by Password section for ways to protect the memory.
 The access type for the register pages is register-specific and depends on whether the device is programmed for a mission.
 Figure 6 shows the details.
 The data-log memory is read only for the user.
 It is written solely under supervision of the on-chip control logic.
 Due to the special behavior of the write access logic (write scratchpad, copy scratchpad), it is recommended to only write full pages at a time.
 This also applies to the register pages.
 See the Address Registers and Transfer Status section for details.